matrix-org/matrix-spec/content/server-server-api.md

 For an `m.room.member` state event, the user given by the `state_key` of the event.

+**Historical String Power Levels** \

+ In order to maintain backwards compatibility with early implementations, power levels can optionally be represented in string format instead of integer format.
+A homeserver must be prepared to deal with this by parsing the power level from a string.
+In these cases, the following formatting of the power level string is allowed:

+- a single Base10 integer, no float values or decimal points, optionally with leading zeroes;
+- optionally with leading or trailing whitespace characters;
+- optionally prefixed with a single `-` or `+` character before the integer but after leading whitespace padding.

+ {{% boxes/warning %}}
+ This behaviour is preserved strictly for backward compatibility only.
+A homeserver should take reasonable precautions to prevent users from sending new power level events with string values and must never populate the default power levels in a room as string values.
+ {{% /boxes/warning %}}

 #### Authorization rules

 The rules governing whether an event is authorized depends on a set of